Utah Academic Scholarship - Non-Resident

 No additional application necessary

-Based on cumulative GPA at admission
+Based on unweighted, cumulative GPA at the time of application.

 Course rigor considered

 A merit scholarship for non-resident, first-year, first-time students.

 |Sponsor:||University Office of Scholarships and Financial Aid|